pfadiaz/ultra-test-automation/README.md

 npm install
 ```

 That will install all the dependencies.

-Finally as part of the set up, you need to add a .env file at root level of your
-project and add this properties:
+Finally as part of the set up, you need to add a `.env` file at root level of your project and add this properties:

 ```
 HEADLESS=
 STANDARD_USER_PASSWORD=
+BROWSER=
 ```

-You can find the password for standard_user at https://www.saucedemo.com/ just paste it there.
+You can find the password for standard_user at https://www.saucedemo.com/ just paste it there, in
+`STANDARD_USER_PASSWORD`.

 The flag `headless` will tell wdio to execute the suite in that particular mode.
 Leave it blank if you want a UI
 execution.